- Side Effects

 What Are Side Effects Associated with Using Clonazepam (Klonopin)?

-Side effects associated with use of Clonazepam, include the following:
+Side effects associated with the use of Clonazepam, include the following:

 - Abnormal coordination